monchopena/bdunk/_posts/2014-01-28-php558-mavericks.markdown

-Date: 28 Jan 2014
+---
+layout: post
+title:  "Compiling PHP 5.5.8 on OSX Mavericks"
+date:   2014-01-28 00:00:00 +0200
-Categories: php
+categories: php systems
-Summary: I explain step by step how compile PHP 5.5.8 on Mavericks OSX Read more: Show me more
+summary: I explain step by step how compile PHP 5.5.8 on Mavericks OSX

-# Compiling PHP 5.5.8 on OSX Mavericks
+---

 I assume you have installed [MacPorts][macports] or maybe [Homebrew][brew].